 Spring: Red-headed Woodpeckers are infrequently seen at Monticello Park.
 In recent years, they have become more common in the Washington metro area, and a few have briefly visited Monticello.
 You have a better chance to see one in Alexandria at Huntley Meadows or Fort Hunt.

-Fall: Only one Red-headed Woodpecker has ever been seen at Monticello during the fall.
+Fall: Only a few Red-headed Woodpecker sightings have been recorded at Monticello during the fall.

 Where to See Them in the Park

 The few sightings of Red-headed Woodpeckers have been on the ridge and in trees on both sides of the dog exercise area.
 There is no best place to look for them in the park.

 Adult Red-headed Woodpeckers are difficult to confuse with any other species.
 They have a bright red head and a black back with a big white patch in the middle.
 The sexes are similar.
 They are the same size as Red-bellied Woodpeckers, whom some people mistakenly call Red-headed Woodpeckers because they have a red cap and nape.
 The two species do not look similar.

 The underparts and inner half of the underwings of the Red-headed Woodpecker are white.